screeps/docs/api/source/PowerCreep.md

 {% api_method_params %}
 name : string
 The name of the new power creep.
+The name length limit is 100 characters.
 ===
 className : string
 The class of the new power creep, one of the `POWER_CLASS` constants.